What is Wi-Fi 7? Key Features and Comparison With Older WiFi Generations

 3. The Dense Smart Home

-The average home now contains over 40 connected devices, from AI-driven security cameras to smart appliances.
+The average home now contains over 40 connected devices while following internet safety rules, from AI-driven security cameras to smart appliances and ensuring a secure browsing experience.

 Wi-Fi 7’s ability to manage 16×16 MU-MIMO (Multiple Input, Multiple Output) streams means the router can talk to more devices at once, significantly reducing the “wait time” for every gadget in your house.

-And if you are on new Xfinity Internet plans or using other ISPs like Google Fiber, Verizon Fios, and AT&T Fiber, you need not worry about data limits, as they come with unlimited data.
+And if you are on new Xfinity Internet plans or using other ISPs like Google Fiber, satellite services like Starlink, or providers such as Verizon Fios and AT&T Fiber, you typically don’t need to worry about data limits, as many of these plans offer unlimited usage.